 Omar Rachdi is a third year medical student who hails from Oregon.
 He attends Western University of Health Sciences College of Osteopathic Medicine of the Pacific Northwest (COMP-NW) and is the recipient of the Floyd Henry DO Endowment Scholarship Award.

 Omar told us a compelling story of traveling to visit relatives in Morocco.
-He was treating his relative for pain issues, and upon exam, and asking her some questions, it was discovered she had a lump in one breast.
-She was able to go to her doctor, get a diagnosis, and treatment because of the techniques Omar was able to use.
+While he was treating his relative for pain issues, and upon exam, asking her some questions, it was discovered she had a lump in one breast.
+She was able to go to her doctor, get a diagnosis, and obtain treatment because of the techniques Omar was able to use.
 “This experience has solidified my desire to always use my hands to diagnose and treat.
 It is ingrained in me due to my training and my culture”.

 Robyn Dreibelbis, DO and Vice Chair and Assistant Professor in the Department of Medicine at Comp-Northwest had this to say about Omar: “He consistently demonstrates excitement and positivity towards the educational process personally, and as part of a larger class of 2021.
 Through his actions and interactions, he has set himself apart among his classmates as a truly special person; this is significant because, collectively, this group of people encapsulate what it means to be an osteopathic physician…altruistic, intelligent, kind-hearted, caring, and supportive of each other”.